Beachcombing

 Seekoraal plants in Southern Africa

-Seekoraal is the Afrikaans term for the Salicornia natalensis plant, which used to belong to the Sacocornia taxonomic genus before being reclassified under the Salicornia genus in 2017.
-Salicornia plants are succulent, halophytic (salt-tolerant) flowering plants that are part of…
+Seekoraal is the Afrikaans term for the Salicornia natalensis plant, which belonged to the Sacocornia taxonomic genus before being reclassified under the Salicornia genus in 2017.
+Salicornia plants are succulent, halophytic (salt-tolerant) flowering plants in the Amaranthaceae family.
+They thrive…

 Beachcombing for Vongole clams in Northern Italy

 Vongole clams (Ruditapes philippinarum) are the main bivalve species collected from the flat beaches of the Adriatic Sea in Northern Italy.
-These clams were introduced to aquaculture facilities in the lagoon of Venice in 1983 and are now considered an…
+Introduced to aquaculture facilities in the lagoon of Venice in 1983, they are now considered an invasive species, having…

 Limpets on rocky shorelines